oracle-livelabs/analytics-ai/oci-postgresql-genai-lab/0-intro/intro.md

 # Introduction

 ## About This Workshop
-Using Terraform, we will create a Generative AI / Neural Search to search documents using PostgreSQL and a Google like search interface.
+Using Terraform, we will create a Generative AI / Hybrid Search to search documents using PostgreSQL and a Google like search interface.
 Documents like:
 - PDF with text and images using OCI Document Understanding
 - Images using OCI Vision
 - Audio and Videos files using OCI Speech